emmb14/CMessage/README.md

 CMessage
 ========

-Module for session-based Flash Messages.
-It handels messages for error, success and information.
+Module for session-based Flash Messages that handels messages for error, success and information.
-The module is build´t to fit with Anax/MVC.
+If you are using Anax/MVC use the class CMessageAnax.